michielvha/vitepress/docs/blog/index.md

 # Welcome to our blog

 We've decided to share our knowledge with the community through regular blog posts.
-You'll find content covering a wide range of topics - from edge computing top cloud native concepts, GitOps and platform engineering practices.
+You'll find content covering a wide range of topics - from edge computing to cloud native concepts, GitOps and platform engineering practices.

 Our goal is simple: break down complex technical concepts and share real-world experiences that might help you in your own projects.
 Whether you're just getting started or looking to dive deeper into specific technologies, we hope you'll find something useful here.